aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppt-to-sxc/_index.md

 ---
-title: Convert PPT to SXC via C++
+title: Convert PPT to SXC via C++ or online
-description: Export PPT to SXC in C++ without using Microsoft Excel or Powerpoint
+description: Export PPT to SXC in C++ without using Microsoft Excel or Powerpoint or online.
+Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /cpp/conversion/ppt-to-sxc/
 family: total
 platformtag: cpp